outdreamer/build-a-cure-1/README.md

 	- you could extend this to find new objects on the next outer layer after another transform/combination

-## Example of system object 'alternate routes'
+	- example of system object 'alternate routes'

 		- an alternate route is an important system object that can be used to reduce solution spaces for analyzing causation in a system

 		- a definition can be more useful if framed in objects on a certain interface

 		- equal

 			- indistinguishable given measurable attributes & their values - equal in value

 			- symmetric (buildable with components the other is built with) - equal in origin (resource attribute set indicating starting position)

 			- independent (not buildable with the components that the other is built with) - not equal in origin

-## Examples of insight paths (specifically system filters)
+## Examples of insight paths (specifically system filtering insight paths)

 ```